uppedtrout/Better-config/README.md

 flour and honey, and of all the metals, and burn them or otherwise destroy them, and chant the civilisations.
 And they cause plagues, for they summon PAZUZU.
 And they cause madness, for they call AZAGTHOTH.
 And these Spirits come upon the Wind, and some upon the Earth, crawling.
-And no oil, no powder, suffices to save a man from thisDownloaded from www.holybooks.com inquity, save that exorcisms handed down and recited by the able Priest.
+And no oil, no powder, suffices to save a man from this inquity, save that exorcisms handed down and recited by the able Priest.
 And they work by the Moon, and not by the Sun, and by older planets than the Chaldaens were aware.
 And in cords, they tie knows, and each is a spell.
 And if these knots be found, they may